alirezavalizade/tvmaze/README.md

 ### Tailwind CSS

 I like Tailwind because it helps to not repeat yourself and really helps to build something faster.
-Love it! the only issue I see that is sometime the code get messy because of long class names but I like the power that it gives you.
+Love it! the only issue I see that is sometime the code get messy because of long class names but I like the power that it gives you. everything is built from scratch. created reusable components in ui directory like Button, Icon Button etc.

 ### xstate for logic